 Project WILD is a wildlife-based conservation and environmental education program that fosters responsible actions toward wildlife and related natural resources.
 Project WILD Activity Guides provide curriculum specially designed for educators of kindergarten through high school youth.
 Professional development training and educational materials are available through workshop participation.

-Project WILD core materials include three activity guides for educators: the Project WILD K-12 Activity Guide highlights wildlife and habitat, Project WILD Aquatic Education Activity Guide emphasizes aquatic wildlife and aquatic ecosystems, Science and Civics: Sustaining Wildlife for grade 9-12 involves inquiry investigations and decisions affecting people, wildlife and their shared habitat Growing Up WILD an introduction to nature education for ages 3-7.
+Project WILD core materials include four activity guides for educators: the Project WILD K-12 Activity Guide highlights wildlife and habitat, Project WILD Aquatic Education Activity Guide emphasizes aquatic wildlife and aquatic ecosystems, Science and Civics: Sustaining Wildlife for grade 9-12 involves inquiry investigations and decisions affecting people, wildlife and their shared habitat Growing Up WILD an introduction to nature education for ages 3-7.

 - It is ideal for teaching English-language arts, science, social science, math, physical education, health, and visual performing arts.